jack-mqc/CLImage/README.md

     auto inputImage = gls::image<gls::rgba_pixel>::read_png_file(filePath);
 ```

-reads a PNG image from the file system and returns a uinique_ptr to an in memory RGBA representation
+reads a PNG image from the file system and returns a `std::uinique_ptr` to an in memory RGBA representation
 of the image.

 A variety of image formats are available for the most common image layouts (Luma, LumaAlpha, RGB, RGBA)